bharatsonwane/team-orbit/backend/docs/deployment/DEPLOYMENT.md

 # Deployment Guide

-Comprehensive deployment guide for the Lokvani backend to various platforms.
+Comprehensive deployment guide for the TeamOrbit backend to various platforms.

 ## 🚀 Deployment Overview

-The Lokvani backend can be deployed to various platforms including cloud providers, containerized environments, and traditional servers.
+The TeamOrbit backend can be deployed to various platforms including cloud providers, containerized environments, and traditional servers.

 ### Deployment Options